Welcome to the WOM School Council!

 OCDSB School Council Newsletter

 The school board sends a weekly newsletter, with news to share with school councils across the city.
-We keep a link for it in the "Links" section in the bottom left corner of this page and you can also subscribe to receive the newsletter.
+We keep a link for it in the "Links" section in the left of this page and you can also subscribe to receive the newsletter.
 This newsletter will help keep you up-to-date on news and events at other schools in the Board and at the Board level.

 A Parent Guide to Mathematics